Confederate statues are coming down following George Floyd's death. Here's what we know - KESQ

 “I will push for us to waste no time on this and to make it happen as soon as possible,” Stoney said in his tweet.
 “Richmond, we will finish the job of removing these antiquated symbols of racism and hate.”

-This comes a day after protesters vandalized and tore down a statue of Christoper Columbus using ropes at Byrd Park.
+It came a day after protesters vandalized and tore down a statue of Christopher Columbus using ropes at Byrd Park.

 Louisville, Kentucky

-The John Breckenridge Castleman monument, a statue of a Confederate soldier in the heart of downtown, was removed, according to an online statement from Mayor Greg Fischer.
+The John Breckinridge Castleman monument, a statue of a Confederate soldier in the heart of downtown, was removed, according to an online statement from Mayor Greg Fischer.

 Fischer initially announced plans to remove the Castleman monument in August 2018.
 After a two-year effort to move the statue, a Jefferson County Circuit Court judge said Friday that the city was able to move the Castleman monument.